KungumapriyaaMKP/InfosysSpringboard/README.md

 Kungumapriyaa :Actually we can define our roles here , as i was not attending the class for the past days can you tell what we have to do , what all tasks and who has to do which task first

 varshitha here,guys i have uploaded the dataset see it once whether it is k we can proceed it with soo see it.

 Kungumapriyaa : Can we choose any different data set which is unique , so that we can stand out from others?

+Varshitha here,kungumapriya if u know any other dataset can u suggest